 Tsinghua IMBA

 The benefits of being an alumni of Tsinghua should not be underestimated, the name carries a lot of weight in Mainland China.
 However right now I can’t go to networking and alumni events in Beijing, the Vancouver Alumni Organization never wrote me back when I contacted them and now their website is taken over by domain squatters.
-I think I do have a dot cn email account for life.
-I did get emails in Chinese from current students for a while.
+I think I do have a dot cn email account for life, however after all these years I don’t think I can access it.
+I did get emails in Chinese from current students for a while after I graduated.
 This email address also allowed me to join the Tsinghua network on Facebook.
 I’m not a big social networker, but it was a Tsinghua undergrad student I helped who invited me to join Facebook.

 Email Request